-Background 4
+Background

 1. The systematic review process 5

 1.1.
 Study questions 5

 1.2.
 Search of literature 6

 1.3.
 Title and abstract relevance screening 7

 1.4.
 Quality assessment 8

 1.5.
-Data extraction 8
+Data extraction

 1.6.
 Synthesizing the information 9

-2. Hazard identification and characterization 9
+2. Hazard identification and characterization

 2.1.
-Salmonella in humans in Denmark and EU 9
+Salmonella in humans in Denmark and EU

 2.2.
-Salmonella in animals in Denmark and EU 10
+Salmonella in animals in Denmark and EU

 2.3.
-Salmonella serovars of Public Health significance 11
+Salmonella serovars of Public Health significance

 2.3.1.
-Salmonella serovars in humans 11
+Salmonella serovars in humans

 2.3.2.
-Salmonella serovars in food-producing animals 11
+Salmonella serovars in food-producing animals

 2.3.3.
-Ability of different Salmonella serovars to spread and cause disease in humans and animals 12
+Ability of different Salmonella serovars to spread and cause disease in hu mans and animals 13

 2.4.
-Prevalence of Salmonella in feed materials 13
+Prevalence of Salmonella in feed materials

 2.5.
-Prevalence of Salmonella in compound feed 14
+Prevalence of Salmonella in compound feed 15

 2.6.
-Salmonella serovars in feedstuffs 14
+Salmonella serovars in feedstuffs 15

-3. Salmonella contamination from feed to feeding 16
+3. Salmonella contamination from feed to feeding

 3.1.
-Primary production of feed 16
+Primary production of feed

 3.2.
-Transport and storage 17
+Transport and storage

 3.3.
-Feed mills 18
+Feed mills

 3.3.1.
-Handling and storage 18
+Handling and storage

 3.3.2.
-Processing 18
+Processing

 3.3.3.
-Conditioning and pelleting 18
+Conditioning and pelleting

 3.3.4.
-Decontamination 18
+Decontamination 10

 3.3.5.
+Bio-security

-Bio-security 19
+5.5.5.
+Bio-security

 3.4.
+Transport and storage on the farms

+-

-Transport and storage on the farms 20
+3.4.
+Transport and storage on the farms

+3.4.
+Transport and storage on the farms3.5.
+Feeding systems

+3.4.
+Transport and storage on the farms.
 3.5.
-Feeding systems 20
+Feeding systems

-4. Public Health relevance of Salmonella in feedstuffs 21

-4.1.
-Assessment of the feedstuffs as a source for Salmonella infections in animals 21

-4.2.
-Assessment of the feedstuffs as a contributing factor for Salmonella contamination of food of an origin

-4.3.
-Assessment of the feedstuffs as a contributing factor for Salmonella infections in humans

-5. Strategies to control Salmonella in the feed-chain 25
+5. Strategies to control Salmonella in the feed-chain

 5.1.
 Heat treatment

 5.1.1.
 Effect of feed heat treatments on organisms other than Salmonella

 5.2.
-Chemical treatment of feedstuffs
+Chemical treatment of feedstuffs 29

 5.2.1.
-Acidification-based treatments 29
+Acidification-based treatments

 5.3.
 Alternatives to heat or acid treatments

 5.3.1.
-Formaldehyde-based feed treatments 30
+Formaldehyde-based feed treatments

 5.3.2.
-Sodium Chlorate 30
+Sodium Chlorate

 5.3.3.
-Stabilized oxychloro-based sanitizers (SOC) 30
+Stabilized oxychloro-based sanitizers (SOC)

 5.3.4.
 Ammonia treatment

 5.3.5.
 Other chemical feed disinfectants

 5.3.6.
 Storage and composting

 5.4.
 Irradiation

 5.5.
-Examples of effectiveness of reducing Salmonella contamination under industrial scale 32
+Examples of effectiveness of reducing Salmonella contamination under industrial scale.
+33

 6. Salmonella control of feed in Denmark - general considerations

 6.1.
 Monitoring and control of incoming feed materials

 6.1.1.
-Current practice in Denmark 34
+Current practice in Denmark

 6.2.
 Process control

 6.2.1.
 Current practice in Denmark

 6.3.
 Monitoring and control of end products

 6.3.1.
-Current practice in Denmark 35
+Current practice in Denmark

 7. Conclusions and recommendations

-References 40
+References 41

-APPENDIX 1: Literature search strategy 47
+APPENDIX 1: Literature search strategy

-APPENDIX 2: Questions addressed for evaluation of each reference 54
+APPENDIX 2: Questions addressed for evaluation of each reference 55

-APPENDIX 3: Complete list of references that passed the quality assessment 57
+APPENDIX 3: Complete list of references that passed the quality assessment 58

 APPENDIX 4: Background information on feed production and consumption in Denmark